 - This caused great distress to George who was still in his formative years and without a father or a mother to guide him.
 His literary studies were neglected and he sought after a life of entertainment and not discipline. ‘

-- His poor choices would continue to hamper his life until the age of thirty when the principles that his parents had taught him finally began to sprout from their root.
-He had never lost the knowledge they taught him, but chose to ignore it.
+- His poor choices would continue to hamper his life until the age of thirty when the principles that his parents had taught him finally began to sprout from their roots.
+He had never lost the knowledge they taught him but chose to ignore it.

 - Here he would study under Dr. John Lewis and shed the follies of his youth for the wisdom of his parents and mentors.
 He became a diligent student that displayed an exemplary work ethic and had much integrity.

 - During this time period, many of the great legal minds lived in Virginia.
 Wythe would rise through these ranks and gain influence due to his natural eloquence, persuasiveness, astute legal mind, and industry.

 - He would soon be one of the most respected legal minds in the Commonwealth and be in a position to influence the future generations of Virginia and the United States of America.
 He had grown from a young man who lived a foolish lifestyle to a man of the law.
 It is one of the great American stories.

 - George Wythe’s legal practice would become the most influential practice in Virginia.
 Students such as Thomas Jefferson, Henry Clay, James Madison, John Breckinridge, John Marshall, and St. George Tucker would aid Wythe in his practice.
 During this time Thomas Jefferson and George Wythe would become close.
 Throughout their friendship, the two would read and discuss philosophy, classical literature, and other great literary works.